ebd622/fe-samples/http/README.md

 It is possible to add query-patams in URL but using `HttpRequest` is more convinient way, especially when you have to provide many query-params.

 ### L269: Observing different type of responses
+We may need to have an access to an entire response (with a status code, headers and so on), not only body data.
+It can be done providing an exra parameter to an http-request:
 ```
 {
   observe: 'response'
 }
 ```
+For example, this is a post request:

 ```
   createAndStorePost(postData: Post){